Our Transfer Process

-St. Lawrence University welcomes applications from qualified students who wish to transfer from two-year or four-year institutions.
-Transfer students are considered for admission with advanced academic standing.
-Due to St. Lawrence University’s graduation and residency requirements, no student can transfer more than two years’ work from another institution.
-Graduates of two-year colleges who have completed a liberal arts program and have met the standards for admission are normally admitted with junior standing.
+We welcome applications from qualified students who wish to transfer from two-year or four-year institutions.
+As a transfer, you’ll be considered for admission with advanced academic standing.
+Due to our graduation and residency requirements, we can only accept up to two years’ work from another institution.

 Transfer Application Checklist